 Three long years passed before the release of 1994’s Straight Up Drivin’ Em which was released by Houston‘s Rap-A-Lot Records and Priority Records in the final year of their partnership.
 On the track, “Sleeping With The Enemy” Smooth traded verse with West Bank legend MC Thick who a short two years later was gunned down.

-The record was produced by Tim Smooth’s long time collaborator Mark “Too Cool” Marine and Leroy “Precise” Edwards, a major New Orleans Rap producer whose signature sound can by heard on releases by local legends like Black Menace, DJ Jimi, Fiend, G-Slimm, Ghetto Twiinz, Juvenile, Mystikal, Partners N Crime, Sporty T and many lesser known artists, particularly on Big Boy Records.
+The record was produced by Tim Smooth’s long time collaborator Mark “Too Cool” Marine and Leroy “Precise” Edwards, a major New Orleans Rap producer whose signature sound can be heard on releases by local legends like Black Menace, DJ Jimi, Fiend, G-Slimm, Ghetto Twiinz, Juvenile, Mystikal, Partners N Crime, Sporty T and many lesser-known artists, particularly on Big Boy Records.